PaimaStudios/paima-game-templates/rock-paper-scissors/frontend/README.md

 ## Env Setup:

-.env.development or .env.production must be in `./../../.env.name`
+.env.localhost or .env.mainnet must be in `./../../.env.name`

 ## Development